Mistrzu4/PT-P300BT-QR-Code/README.md

+# InvenTree QR Code generator

+Use:

+`python justprint.py <part_nr> [-COM COMx]`

+If you don’t provide a COM port, it will be detected automatically.

 # Printing to a Brother P-Touch Cube PT-P300BT label printer from a computer

 A Python-based label printing utility designed for Brother PT-P300BT thermal label printers.
 This program creates custom labels with text, images, and advanced formatting options, automatically optimizing content to fit within the printer's specifications.